adatamahan/SQL_Dec2023/README.md

 This repository contains: <br>
 - a python file with SQL code and visualizations <br>
-- a written assignment based on the findings in the python file
+- a pdf file with answers to theoretical questions as well as a study based on the findings from the database